webirr/woocommerce-gateway-webirr/README.md

 ### Standard Catalog-First Flow

-This is the visual checkout story shared with the WeBirr checkout-kit examples.
-It uses the standalone WooCommerce demo so the catalog, review, payment-code, and confirmation states can be compared directly with the Go and JavaScript checkout-kit examples.
+This visual checkout story uses the standalone WooCommerce demo to summarize the catalog, review, payment-code, and confirmation states in this repository.

 ![WeBirr WooCommerce catalog-first checkout flow](examples/standalone-checkout-demo/screenshots/woocommerce-standalone-journey-four-steps.png)